 2. “Hey, you have lots of other good friends!”
 (Ignoring the Problem)

 Sometimes, we try to change the subject by presenting the “silver lining.”
 But it doesn’t make the problem disappear.
-Putting a happy spin on a problem usually doesn’t make any of the pain go away, at least not permanently.
+Putting a happy spin on a problem doesn’t make any of the pain go away, at least not permanently.

 3. “Here’s what you need to do.”
 (Fixing the Problem)